 So, if you have no direct experience with documentation or Technical Writers consider:

 - Talk with your TW(s) because their experience will provide you with a much-needed background in document management.

 - To help plan the documentation, avoid creating timelines as you progress the project.

 - Speak to the TW(s) to gauge how long it will take to review/write/edit a document.
-In my experience many project managers overestimate the timelines or worse underestimate the deadlines.
+In my experience, many project managers overestimate the timelines or worse underestimate the deadlines.
 Always build in flexibility to allow for problems in the documentation process

 - Reviewing a document intended for transformation containing more than 20 pages plus will take time (the general rule of thumb is one hour per page).

-- Time required for writing
+- The time required for writing

 - Peer reviews

 - Time to have the content technically reviewed